w4ffl35/audiorecorder/README.md

 ## Notes

-- The device picker shows playback devices only.
+- The device picker shows playback and recording devices
 - Record writes captured samples to memory immediately.
 - Stop ends capture and prompts for a `.wav` output path.# audiorecorder
 # audiorecorder